fsaires/sonarqube-docker/README.md

 ## Using container

-1. Simply run `docker-compose up -d` and go to `http:localhost:9000`.
+1. Simply run `$ docker-compose up -d` and go to `http:localhost:9000`.
 Wait some seconds until Sonar is ready, and log with `admin` password `admin`, and skip the tutorial.

 ![](https://github.com/fsaires/sonarqube-docker/blob/master/img/login.png?raw=true)